panzerdp/dmitripavlutin.com/posts/177-pure-function/index.md

 ---
 title: "Pure Functions in JavaScript: A Beginner's Guide"
-description: "A pure function always returns the same value for the same arguments and produces no side-effects."
+description: "A pure function always returns the same value for the same arguments and produces no side effects."
 published: "2023-05-15"
 modified: "2023-05-15"
 thumbnail: "./images/cover-8.jpg"